 Use Your Home as Collateral for a Loan

 Although using your vehicle as collateral is one way to obtain a secured loan, it may not be the most valuable asset you hold.
-If you own your home, then it can act as collateral for either a cash-out refinance or a home equity line of credit.
+For example, if you own your home, it can act as collateral for either a cash-out refinance or a home equity line of credit.

-You have many options when it comes to home equity loans, but these are some of our favorites.
+You have many options for home equity loans, but these are some of our favorites.

 Find out more about Quicken Loans in our full review here.

 Bank of America has over 5,000 branches around the U.S., which makes them an excellent option for your home equity loan.